Azure-Samples/ms-identity-javascript-angular-tutorial/6-AdvancedScenarios/2-call-api-mt/README.md

 When it comes to integrate Azure AD authentication in their apps, developers can choose to configure their app to be either **single-tenant** or **multi-tenant** while registering their app in the [Azure portal](https://portal.azure.com).

 - `Single tenant` apps are only available in the tenant they were registered in, also known as their **home tenant**.
 - `Multi-tenant` apps are available to users in both their home tenant and other tenants where they are **provisioned**.
 Apps that allow users to sign-in using their personal accounts that they use to sign into services like Xbox and Skype are also multi-tenant apps.
-We will cover provisioning of a multi-tenant app in other tenants using **admin-consent**
+We will cover provisioning of a multi-tenant app in other tenants using [admin-consent](ADD_LINK_HERE)

-> A recording of a Microsoft Identity Platform developer session that covered this topic of developing a multi-tenant app with Azure Active Directory is available at [Develop multi-tenant applications with Microsoft identity platform](https://www.youtube.com/watch?v=B416AxHoMJ4).
+> :information_source: To learn how to integrate an application with Azure AD as a [multi-tenant](https://aka.ms/multi-tenant) app, consider going through the recorded session:[Develop multi-tenant applications with the Microsoft identity platform](https://www.youtube.com/watch?v=B416AxHoMJ4).

-In order to grasp the relevant aspects of **multitenancy** covered in the sample, please follow [About the code](#about-the-code) section below.
+> :information_source: To learn how to integrate a JavaScript Angular application with Azure AD, consider going through the recorded session: [Deep dive on using MSAL.js to integrate Angular single-page applications with Azure Active Directory](https://www.youtube.com/watch?v=EJey9KP1dZA)

 ## Scenario

-- **TodoListSPA** uses [MSAL Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to authenticate a user and obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure AD in the name of the current user.
+* **TodoListSPA** uses [MSAL Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to authenticate a user and obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure AD in the name of the current user.
-- The access token is then used by the **TodoListAPI** to authorize the user.
+* The access token is then used by the **TodoListAPI** to authorize the user.
-- **TodoListAPI** uses [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to protect its endpoint and accept authorized calls.
+* **TodoListAPI** uses [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to protect its endpoint and accept authorized calls.

 ![Topology](./ReadmeFiles/ch2_topology.png)